BibhaCoder/The-Humble-Investor/README.md

 Copyright (c) 2017 BibhaCoder(https://github.com/BibhaCoder).
 All rights reserved.
 ---------------------------------------------------------------------------------

-Please note this is NOT an investment advice and investor’s might lose money in market in short term.
+Please note this is NOT a professional investment advice and investor’s might lose money in market in short term.
 __________________

 An investing principle for individual common investors